kabakadev/sneakers-project-app/README.md

 ## Features
 - Display a collection of sneakers in a grid layout.
 - Filter sneakers by price range using input values.
-- Filter sneakers by brand. (such as Adidas,Nike and Puma).
+- Filter sneakers by brand. (such as Adidas, Nike and Puma).
 - Add or remove sneakers from the wishlist, with the ability to dynamically update the button color to indicate wishlist status.
 - View sneaker details by clicking on an image.